FOTEINISKARA/A-reanalysis-of-the-SH0ES-data-for-H_0/README.md

 A reanalysis of the SH0ES data for $H_0$: Effects of new degrees of freedom on the Hubble tension.

-Leandros Perivolaropoulos and Foteini Skara  arXiv:
+Leandros Perivolaropoulos and Foteini Skara  arXiv:2208.11169

 Any further questions/comments are welcome.